 This table was the one piece in the room I was really on the fence about from the get go, and it took me a while to warm up to it.
 Honestly, I think she’s an acquired taste like a nice strong coffee.
 But now that she’s been in the room, I know I can’t live without her.
 Ashley managed to find this little lady on Chairish for a fraction of any others I’ve sourced.
 And the woman I bought her from supposedly has a matching dining room table according to her daughter.
 Hmmmm, might have to stalk them.
 The brass shell planter is from The Savoy Flea.
 It was one of those finds that didn’t even hit the store floor.
 I had to have that bad boy.

 I recently met Nicole Cohen aka Sketch42 blog through Instagram.
 Can I just say her photography is amazing.
 She’s so incredibly talented, and I’m thankful to have met her and be able to call her an InstaBestie.
 When talking about photography and artwork for the room with Ashley from Decorist, I sent her Nicole’s print shop URL, and she went bonkers.
 I mean, there’s so much to choose from.
 It’s virtually impossible to pick just one.
 If you don’t know Nicole, I highly suggest checking her out.

 I told you we couldn’t pick just one photo!
 Nicole posted the Adidas print to her Instagram, and I immediately fell in love.
 Ashley picked the fiddle fig print, and paired together, it was a match made in heaven.
 That little white alabaster vase is from InstaBestie Rafael of The Beau Ideal.
 I swear I have the nicest Instagram friends.
 Raf owns this Chairish shop and sources the best vintage decor.
 He’s one of my secret sources, so shhhh, don’t tell anyone else.

-A few other favorite details in the room is this elephant hook and tassel.
+A few other favorite details in the room are this elephant hook and tassel.
 Again from my favorite gal, The Savoy Flea.
 If you’re visiting Chicago and into vintage shopping, I highly recommend stopping into Warehouse 55 where she has a booth.